pbugnion/pascalbugnion.net/src/note-content/slack-makes-for-better-leaders.md

 ### Time to listen

-Time poor people tend to be less present[^2]: it's hard to be fully present in your one on one when you know you have ten other meetings to go to, and that you desperately need to finish that presentation too.
+Time poor people tend to be less present<Sidenote>Kasser, Tim, and Kennon M. Sheldon.
+‘Time Affluence as a Path toward Personal Happiness and Ethical Business Practice: Empirical Evidence from Four Studies’.
+Journal of Business Ethics 84, no. 2 (1 January 2009): 243–55. https://doi.org/10.1007/s10551-008-9696-1.</Sidenote>: it's hard to be fully present in your one on one when you know you have ten other meetings to go to, and that you desperately need to finish that presentation too.

 90% of good people management is building [trusting relationships](/notes/what-is-trust).
 Having strong, high-trust relationships with colleagues and reports means that they are more likely to come to you early with problems or issues, giving you a chance to catch situations before they become Situations.
 Feedback you give is more likely to be accepted positively when people trust you’re looking after their best interest.